DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 * edit `/var/lib/iscsi/nodes/../default` and set `node.startup = automatic`
 * `sudo iscsiadm -m node -L all` - login to all available targets

-Of note is recent change of configs location from /etc/iscsi to /var/lib/iscsi
+Of note is a recent change of configs location from /etc/iscsi to /var/lib/iscsi

 ### Encryption setup using fs